prooph/common/README.md

 prooph/common ships with a `Prooph\Common\Messaging\PayloadConstructable` interface and a `Prooph\Common\Messaging\PayloadTrait`.
 Use them if you don't want to worry about payload handling.

-##### Custom message conversion
+##### Custom Messages

-If your message contains value objects and you don't want to serialize/deserialize them by hand you can also use hydrators or third party serializers.
-But you have to do a bit of work.

-First your message should return the value objects as payload when `public function payload()` is invoked.
-`protected function setPayload(array $payload)` on the other hand should assert that the given payload contains the same value objects and use some magic to set them as message properties.

-If all your messages now use such a custom payload logic you can implement your own `Prooph\Common\Messaging\MessageFactory` and `Prooph\Common\Messaging\MessageConverter` using hydrators or your serializer of choice to convert the message payload from/to array.
-All prooph/components which deal with message conversion use these objects and allow you to inject your own implementations.
-Please referrer to the documentation of the components for details.
+If you prefer to work with your own message implementations and want to use third party serializers everything you need to do is to implement the interface `Prooph\Common\Messaging\Message` and inject custom implementations of `Prooph\Common\Messaging\MessageFactory` and `Prooph\Common\Messaging\MessageConverter` into prooph components which deal with message conversion from/to plain PHP arrays.
+Please refer the docs of the components for details.

 ## ActionEventEmitter